The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 One interesting idea which allows you to grow herbs that would not usually thrive together in the same bed in as small an area as possible is the concept of a herb spiral.

-What is a Herb Spiral?
+What Is A Herb Spiral?

 A herb spiral is a spiral-shaped 3D raised bed, which spirals down clockwise from the top to end at the base on the northern side.